addice-Jeremy/addice-Jeremy/README.md

 <h3 align="center">Student @ Carnegie Mellon University</h3>

-<p>I'm an undergraduate student at Carnegie Mellon University majoring in Statistics & Machine Learning with Addition Minors in Computer Science and Optimization.
-Feel free to reach out at <a href = "mailto: jiabinl@andrew.cmu.edu">jiabinl@andrew.cmu.edu</a>!
+<p>I'm an undergraduate student at Carnegie Mellon University majoring in Statistics & Machine Learning with Addition Minors in Computer Science and Optimization. </p>
+<p>Feel free to reach out at <a href = "mailto: jiabinl@andrew.cmu.edu">jiabinl@andrew.cmu.edu</a>!
 I'm interested in any internships or projects in software engineering, data science, data engineering, and ML engineering.</p>

 <h3 align="center">Connect with me:</h3>
 <p align="center">